Floating point numbers

 Measuring rounding errors

 There are ways to measure accumulated rounding errors.
-The most common methods used are ULP (unit in the last place) and relative or approximation error.
+The most common methods used are ULP and relative or approximation error.
 Discussing them is outside the realm of this article, so I have to refer you to Wikipedia and the articles mentioned in the References section of this article.

 Conversion